CVC Presses Case for Schenker Bid to Deutsche Bahn Officials

 DSV A/S (North America) ranks No. 10 on the Transport Topics Top 100 list of the largest logistics companies in North America.
 It ranks No. 14 on the TT Top 50 list of the largest global freight carriers.

-DB Schenker ranks No. 25 on the TT Top 100 list of logistics companies.
-Maersk ranks No. 28 on that list and No. 5 on the Top 50 list for global freight carriers.
+DB Schenker ranks No. 25 on the TT Top 100 list of the largest logistics companies in North America.
+Deutsche Bahn ranks No. 15 on the global freight carriers TT50.

 In addition to CVC’s bid for a full takeover of DB Schenker, it has also proposed an alternative offer where Deutsche Bahn would reinvest 1 billion euros to keep a stake of up to 24.9%.
 CVC has now guaranteed that Deutsche Bahn would generate 2 billion to 2.5 billion euros of proceeds from the reinvestment on the remaining stake when CVC exits the investment, according to the letter.
 That means the alternative offer is worth at least 16 billion euros in total, they said, after both CVC and the Danish logistics company offered about €14 billion.